ncbi/robotframework-pageobjects/README.md

 ##### Logging

-Just like in Robot, you can log from IFT page objects by calling the page object's `log` method, which is defined in the base `Page` object.
+Just like in Robot, you can log from page objects by calling the page object's `log` method, which is defined in the base `Page` object.
 By default log writes at the "INFO" log level to `stdout` and to a file called `po_log.txt`.
 You can set the global logging threshold by setting the `PO_LOG_LEVEL` environment variable or the log_level variable in a variable file.
 The available logging levels can be found here.